-The Scripting Editor in GridScript lets you write and execute code directly on your datasets.
+The Scripting Editor in Gridscript lets you write and execute code directly on your datasets.
 You can transform data, automate logic, or even create charts — all without leaving your workspace.

-GridScript runs JavaScript inside a secure sandbox and exposes a simple API to interact with the dataset and the UI.
+Gridscript runs JavaScript inside a secure sandbox and exposes a simple API to interact with the dataset and the UI.
 Within your script, the following globals are available:

 gridData – A 2D array representing the current dataset.updateGridData(newData) – Updates the grid with modified data.addChart(options) – Creates and inserts a chart in the project UI.for (let i = 1; i < gridData.length; i++) {